 Exposures which exceed authorised levels are minimised through the use of letters of credit, credit insurance, bank payment guarantees and cash collateral.
-To date, the Company has not suffered any significant credit loss.
+During the current or previous period, the Company has not suffered any significant credit loss.

 Operational and other risks